Equilibria in Network Constrained Markets with System Operator: A case study

-The following analysis is based on two datasets publicly available at \cite{org}.
-The first dataset gathers the zones and the transit limits between them, while the second one contains records of every bid (pairs quantity/price) submitted by the participating firms at each hour of the day.
-In particular, we focus on the following features: the identification code for each producer/consumer participating in the market (\emph{UNIT\_REFERENCE\_NO}), the binary variable that determines whether it is a demand or offer bid (\emph{PURPOSE\_CD}), the macro-zone of the bid/offer (\emph{ZONE\_CD}), the quantity offered and the quantity awarded once the market is cleared (\emph{QUANTITY\_NO} and \emph{AWARDED\_QUANTITY\_NO}, respectively), the offered price associated with the transaction and the awarded price (\emph{ENERGY\_PRICE\_NO} and \emph{AWARDED\_PRICE\_NO}, respectively).
-Quantities are expressed in MWh, while marginal prices are expressed in \euro/MWh.
+Our analysis is based on two publicly available datasets \cite{org}.
+The first dataset gathers the zones and the transit limits between them, while the second one contains records of every bid (quantity-price pairs) submitted by the participating firms at each hour of the day.
+We focus on the following features: the identification code for each producer/consumer participating in the market (\emph{UNIT\_REFERENCE\_NO}), the binary variable determining whether it is a demand or offer bid (\emph{PURPOSE\_CD}), the macro-zone of the bid/offer (\emph{ZONE\_CD}), the quantity offered and the quantity awarded once the market is cleared (\emph{QUANTITY\_NO} and \emph{AWARDED\_QUANTITY\_NO}, respectively), the offered price associated with the transaction and the awarded price (\emph{ENERGY\_PRICE\_NO} and \emph{AWARDED\_PRICE\_NO}, respectively).
+Quantities are expressed in MWh, marginal prices are expressed in \euro/MWh.

 From the provided data, it is possible to extract a number of statistics describing the composition of the Italian electricity production landscape.
-In this analysis, we focus on a specific date and time, that is, October 24th at 8 pm, 2024, and we consider only zones where production/consumption takes place and only bidders that are offering positive quantities on such hour of such day.
-We then obtain the Italian (and neighboring countries) power network shown in Fig. \ref{fig3} consisting of $m=10$ markets (the nodes of the network numbered from 0 to 9) and 9 links.
-We have a total of $n=1444$ producers, each selling on a single market.
+In this analysis, we focus on a specific date and time, that is, October 24th, 2024, at 8pm, and we consider only zones where production/consumption takes place and only bidders that are offering positive quantities on such hour of such day.
+We then obtain the Italian (and neighboring countries) power network shown in Fig. \ref{fig3} consisting of $m=10$ markets (the nodes of the network numbered from 0 to 9) and 9 links. \tcb{We model the market network accordingly, and we set the capacity constraints $c_+$ and $c_-$ as the publicly available aggregated transit limits across the zones.
+Note that the network is a tree, therefore the only possible choice for $H$ satisfying \eqref{BH=B} is $H=I$. } We have a total of $n=1444$ producers, each selling on a single market.
 The actual distribution of producers in each market is shown in Table \ref{tab:cs} and in Fig. \ref{fig3} (the red number next to each market) together with the maximum capacity for each line, measured in MWh.